karisantos/book3/src/hackathons/business-location/index.md

 ### Conclusion

-Our team collectively has implemented (N) scoring functions.
-Based on the scores, our team recommends location (1, 2, 3, 4, 5, or 6 from west to east), because it receives (m) out of (N) possible scores.
+Our team collectively has implemented 20 scoring functions.
+Based on the scores, our team recommends location (3,1,2,6,4,5 from west to east), because it receives (10) out of (12) possible scores.

 Question|Site 1|Site 2|Site 3|Site 4|Site 5|Site 6
 --------|------|------|------|------|------|------